DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/create-reports/master-detail-reports-with-detail-report-bands.md

 ---
 # Master-Detail Report with Detail Report Bands

 This tutorial illustrates how to display hierarchical data in a master-detail report using nested [Detail Report bands](../introduction-to-banded-reports.md).
 This technique is effective if your data source contains a master-detail relationship.
-Another way is described at [Master-Detail Reports with Subreports)](master-detail-reports-with-subreports.md).
+Another technique is described in the following topic: [Master-Detail Reports with Subreports)](master-detail-reports-with-subreports.md).

 ![](../../../images/eurd-web-master-detail-result.png)